Here are the events you will find the NWDLC at each year. Check our Facebook and Twitter pages for event details.

 Sister Kilby is a committed labour and community activist.
 She is the current President of the Canadian Union of Public Employees Local 402 in Surrey and has been a long time delegate to the Labour Council.
 In addition to her work on the United Way of the Lower Mainland’s Board of Directors, Sister Kilby has been a strong supporter of community projects like the Clayton Little Libraries initiative and programs like the newly formed Women United.
 Sister Kilby’s inclusive leadership and dedication is an inspiration to others and we are very pleased to nominate her for this well deserved acknowledgement of her great contribution to our movement and our communities.

 National Day of Remembrance and Action on Violence Against Women

 Each December 6 in Canada commemorates the anniversary of the 1989 École Polytechnique massacre in which fourteen women were murdered and ten others injured.
-This year the vigil was held in Holland Park in Surrey.
+This year the vigil will be held in Holland Park in Surrey.